splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/2-preparation/2-petclinic.md

 {{% /tab %}}
 {{< /tabs >}}

-If this is not up, reach out to your Instructor for a replacement instance.
+If this fails then reach out to your Instructor for a replacement instance.